UChicago-pol-methods/plsc-40502-statistical-models/README.md

 To download a file: Locate the file in the repository.
 Then "right-click" on the "Raw" button and save to your computer.

-# Asking/answering questions

-The course's private StackOverflow site is https://stackoverflow.com/c/plsc-40502-statistical-models/.
-Use this private forum to ask and answer any question related to the course.
+However, we recommend setting up a Github account and cloning the repository on your local machine.
+[Github Desktop](https://desktop.github.com/) provides a relatively easy-to-use GUI interface to interacting with Git.

 # Readings and assignment submissions

-Readings will be posted on the course's Canvas site: https://canvas.uchicago.edu/courses/47307 - You should also submit your assignments and final project here.
+Readings will be posted on the course's Canvas site: https://canvas.uchicago.edu/courses/54700 - You should also submit your assignments and final project there.